madcat1991/clustered_cars/README.md

 ## Evaluation

-To run the basic offline evaluation check the `experiment` folder.
+To run the basic offline evaluation check the `evaluation` folder.

+The script `booking_split_and_transform.py` splits the prepared bookings into testing and training parts.
+To convert resulting training booking into the feature representation use the `feature_matrix/booking.py` script setting parameter `-b` to the csv file with the training bookings.

 ## Example